Dog Vomiting Yellow: Causes and Treatment

 Your veterinarian will perform a thorough physical exam and review your pet’s history with you.
 Tell your veterinarian about your dog’s medical history, including medications, supplements, and any recent changes to diet.
 It can be helpful to bring your pet’s medical records to the appointment, and to know exactly what diet they are eating.
 Be honest and straightforward about anything around the house your dog may have eaten.

-In more mild cases, especially those in which the dog is generally healthy otherwise, your veterinarian may recommend starting with fluids (to make up for any fluid loss from vomiting), injectable anti-nausea medications, and feeding your dog a prescription-based bland, easily digestible diet for a few days.
+In more mild cases, especially those in which the dog is generally healthy otherwise, your veterinarian may recommend starting with fluids (to make up for any fluid loss from vomiting), injectable anti-nausea medications, and feeding your dog a bland, easily digestible prescription diet for a few days.

 How to Prevent Vomiting in Dogs

 The best way to prevent your dog from vomiting is to keep anything they should not eat, lick, or chew out of reach.
 Supervise them diligently when they are exploring new areas or playing with toys.
-Unfortunately, there’s no way to eliminate vomiting altogether as many illnesses occur with no identifiable cause.
+Unfortunately, there’s no way to eliminate vomiting altogether, as many illnesses occur with no identifiable cause.

 - Keep your pet’s vaccinations up to date to prevent unnecessary infectious diseases.